-Afterwards, see rural life in Japan as you pass farmers at work in the fields and tea plantations on the final stretch of your journey to Takayama and the comfort of the locally rated 4-star Associa Takayama Resort, where you’ll spend the next two nights.
-Alternatively, stay at the locally rated 4-star Best Western Takayama, depending on your departure date.
+Afterwards, see rural life in Japan as you pass farmers at work in the fields and tea plantations on the final stretch of your journey to Takayama and the comfort of the locally rated 4-star Associa Takayama Resort (4Q), where you’ll spend the next two nights.
 B, D

 Day 6 Takayama

 What sets Takayama apart from most large Japanese cities is that it's retained many of its original wooden houses and there are few modern high-rise buildings.